muratk5n/thirdwave/en/index.md

 ---

-The find is in the Haftar region (Gen Haftar was supported by Russia).
+The find is in the Haftar controlled region (Gen Haftar was supported by Russia).

 ```python
 u.sm_plot_libya1(["Ghadamis","Tripoli","Sirte"])